Backend Overview¶

 Background Processing¶

-Tasks include CSV import processing, emission calculations, report generation, and email notifications.
+Jobs cover CSV import processing, emission calculations, factor sync, and report generation.

 Security Features¶